CrystaSulf

 CrystaSulf is the trade name for a chemical process used for removing hydrogen sulfide (H_{2}S) from natural gas, synthesis gas and other gas streams in refineries and chemical plants.
 CrystaSulf uses a modified liquid-phase Claus reaction to convert the hydrogen sulfide (H_{2}S) into elemental sulfur which is then removed from the process by filtration.
-CrystaSulf is used in the energy industry as a mid-range process to handle sulfur amounts between 0.1 and 20 tons per day.
-Below 0.1 tons of sulfur per day is typically managed by H_{2}S Scavengers and applications above 20 tons per day are typically treated with the Amine – Claus process.
+CrystaSulf is used in the energy industry as a mid-range process to handle sulfur amounts between 0.1 and 20 ST per day.
+Below 0.1 ST of sulfur per day is typically managed by H_{2}S Scavengers and applications above 20 ST per day are typically treated with the Amine – Claus process.

 Process chemistry

 In the CrystaSulf process, a heavy hydrocarbon liquid is pumped through an absorber where the liquid contacts the gas stream that contains H_{2}S. The H_{2}S is absorbed from the gas stream and the clean gas stream then exits the absorber.
 The H_{2}S in the liquid reacts with sulfur dioxide (SO_{2}) to form elemental sulfur and water according to the following chemical equation.